securitytxt/security-txt/draft-foudil-securitytxt.md

 to sensitive information and attacks where limited access to a server could grant the ability to modify the contents of the security.txt file or affect how it is served.
 Organizations SHOULD also monitor their security.txt files regularly to detect tampering.
+Organizations SHOULD also ensure that any resources such as web pages, email addresses and telephone numbers references by a "security.txt" file are kept current, are accessible and controlled by the organization, and are kept secure.

-To ensure the authenticity of the security.txt file, organizations SHOULD sign the file and include the signature using the "Signature:" directive.
+To ensure the authenticity of the security.txt file, organizations SHOULD sign the file and include the signature using the "Signature" directive ({{signature}}).
 As stated in {{encryption}} and {{signature}}, both encryption keys and external signature files MUST be loaded over HTTPS.

-Websites MUST reserve the security.txt namespace to ensure no third-party can create a page with the "security.txt" name.
+Websites SHOULD reserve the security.txt namespace to ensure no third-party can create a page with the "security.txt" name.

 # IANA Considerations